 But always remember that by passive income, we don’t mean easy or quick.
 It just means you invest effort once and it continues to pay you without any further (or much more) effort afterwards.

 Now that you realise that passive income is the key to living a financially free life, you need to create a stream of passive income.

 There are a number of ways to create passive income.
 Some are:

-- Rental income – These should ideally be from from properties that other people manage and repair, such as Letting Agents Coventry – Remember, you want to do as little work as possible but still receive money.
-Make sure that you do proper research to find a respectable lettings agent to handle it.
-Use property crowd funding websites (Property Moose, The House Crowd) or REITS.
+- Rental income – To be truly passive, you need to own properties that other people manage and repair.
+Remember, you want to do as little work as possible but still receive money.
+Use can look at property funds such as REITs.

 - From stocks that someone else manages – Use an online portfolio manager like Nutmeg.

 - Royalties from books, music and other creative works.